ystia/yorc/doc/performance.rst

     to a valid `Go duration <https://golang.org/pkg/time/#ParseDuration>`_.
 Consul transactions can contain up to 64 operations, ``YORC_CONSUL_STORE_TXN_TIMEOUT`` defines a timeout after which we stop waiting for new operations to pack into a single transaction and submit it as it to Consul.
     We had pretty good results by setting this property to ``10ms``.
-This feature may became the default in the future after being tested against different use cases and getting some feedback from production deployments.
+This feature may become the default in the future after being tested against different use cases and getting some feedback from production deployments.

 .. _tosca_operations_performance_section: